Chapter 2 Employers

 The Industrial mentoring scheme for software engineers allows employers meet students during code review sessions.

-During term time, we highlight events and vacancies for Computer Science students from a wide range of sources in a weekly newsletter called the Wednesday Waggle 🐝.
-This goes out to around ~1000 Bachelors and Masters students in Manchester each week.
-If you have vacancies or events you would like our students to know about, get in touch with us or contact the careers service.
+During term time, we highlight events and vacancies for Computer Science students from a wide range of sources in a weekly newsletter called the Wednesday Waggle (waggle.cs.manchester.ac.uk) 🐝.
+This goes out to around ~1500 Bachelors and Masters Computer Science students in Manchester each week.
+If you have vacancies or events you would like our students to know about, you can post them for free at careerconnect.manchester.ac.uk, and let me know when they are live in the system, then I can highlight them to the weekly newsletter.
+Alternatively, point us to where they are advertised online, see advertising vacancies to students.
+It can help students find your needle in the jobs haystack.

 There is a thriving community of engineers and entrepreneurs in Manchester and across the North of England.
 One of the best ways to recruit engineers and scientists is to join and contribute to the community.
 Get involved in events, sponsor a hackathon, deliver a guest lecture, host your own event or become a software engineering mentor.
 Employers who engage early and often are much more likely to get something back.
 As an employer, you may also be interested in events run by: